Isaac Newton: Optics

 Newton argued that light is composed of particles or corpuscles, which were refracted by accelerating into a denser medium.
 He verged on soundlike waves to explain the repeated pattern of reflection and transmission by thin films (Opticks Bk.
 II, Props.
 12), but still retained his theory of 'fits' that disposed corpuscles to be reflected or transmitted (Props.13).
-Physicists later favoured a purely wavelike explanation of light to account for the interference patterns and the general phenomenon of diffraction.
-Despite his known preference of a particle theory, Newton in fact noted that light had both particle-like and wave-like properties in Opticks, and was the first to attempt to reconcile the two theories, thereby anticipating later developments of wave-particle duality, which is the modern understanding of light.
-Physicist David Finkelstein called him "the first quantum physicist" as a result.
+Despite his known preference of a particle theory, Newton noted that light had both particle-like and wave-like properties in Opticks; he believed that corpuscles must interact with waves in a medium to explain interference patterns and the general phenomenon of diffraction.

 In his Hypothesis of Light of 1675, Newton posited the existence of the ether to transmit forces between particles.
 The contact with the Cambridge Platonist philosopher Henry More revived his interest in alchemy.
 He replaced the ether with occult forces based on Hermetic ideas of attraction and repulsion between particles.
 His contributions to science cannot be isolated from his interest in alchemy.
 This was at a time when there was no clear distinction between alchemy and science.

 Newton contributed to the study of astigmatism by helping to erect its mathematical foundation through his discovery that when oblique pencils of light undergo refraction, two distinct image points are created.
 This would later stimulate the work of Thomas Young.

 In 1704, Newton published Opticks, in which he expounded his corpuscular theory of light, and included a set of queries at the end, which were posed as unanswered questions and positive assertions.
 In line with his corpuscle theory, he thought that normal matter was made of grosser corpuscles and speculated that through a kind of alchemical transmutation, with query 30 stating "Are not gross Bodies and Light convertible into one another, and may not Bodies receive much of their Activity from the Particles of Light which enter their Composition?"
 Query 6 introduced the concept of a black body.
+Opticks has been referred to as one of the "earliest exemplars of experimental procedure".